Overview of the Home Program

 Weekly contact can be as simple as scanning and sending work samples, participating in a Hangout, or chatting by phone or email.
 You and your teacher will work out a system that will work for everyone.

-Learning outcomes are tracked by teachers and observations are reported directly to the family.
+Learning Standards including curricular competencies and course content are tracked by teachers and observations are reported directly to the family.
 Parents can either leave this whole topic to the teacher, or work alongside their Home teacher.
-Learning outcomes from a variety of grade levels may be noted, and cumulative reviews performed by the teacher after grade three, six and nine will ensure your child enjoys a well rounded, quality education.
+Learning standards from a variety of grade levels may be noted, and cumulative reviews performed by the teacher after grade three, six and nine will ensure your child enjoys a well rounded, quality education.

 Foundation Skills Assessment – conducted in a relatively stress-free and sensitive manner, FSAs are a required part of your grade four and seven student’s program at TLA.